approov/quickstart-android-java-okhttp/REFERENCE.md

 Passing `null` to this method will disable message signing.

 ## GetOkHttpClient
 Gets the default `OkHttpClient` that enables the Approov service.
 This adds the Approov token in a header to requests, performs and header or query parameter substitutions and also pins the connections.
 The `OkHttpClient` is constructed lazily on demand but is cached if there are no changes.
-You *MUST* always obtain the `OkHttpClient` using this method for all requests, to ensure an up to date client is used with the latest dynamic pins.

 ```Java
 OkHttpClient getOkHttpClient()